RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - If the author's name is an organisation and you have used the abbreviated (shortened name) form in your in-text citations (e.g. WHO), include both the abbreviated (shortened name) form followed by the full version name in brackets, e.g. WHO (World Health Organization).

 - If an organisation's name is **both** the author of the website/webpage **and** the name of the website/webpage, use the abbreviated (shortened) form for the name of the website/webpage.
 Do this even if you have not used the abbreviated (shortened) form in your writing before.
-This avoid repetition of long names, e.g. DET website.
+This avoids repetition of long names, e.g. DET website.

 - Include the word **website** after the name of the website.
 But if the name of the website is a URL (e.g. vic.gov.au), do not write the word **website**.
 Do not italicise the name of website.